-Bryn Euryn is a limestone mountain 130 meters high with a Site of Special Scientific Interest, a trig point at the summit and is home to the ruins of Llys Euryn, a house built in the mid 1200’s.
+Bryn Euryn is a limestone mountain 130 metres high with a Site of Special Interest, a trig point at the summet and is home to the ruins of Llys Euryn, a house built in the mid 1200’s.

-Its a great walk to the top, with 360 views of Rhos On Sea, colony bay and Mochdre, and off in the distance Llandudno, up the Conwy Valley and across to Llandulas and beyond.
+Its a great walk to the top, with 360 views of Rhos on Sea, colony bay and Mochdre, with Llandudno, up the Conwy Valley and across to Llandulas in the distance.

 The woodland flowers are best seen in the spring and include wood anemone, dog’s mercury, wood sorrel and wood avens.
 In the damper parts of the wood the attractive hart’s tongue fern is abundant.The grassland areas bloom through the summer -except for the spring cowslips- and characteristic species include common rockrose, kidney vetch, lady’s bedstraw, carline thistle and wild thyme.
 Where the rock lies near the surface the nationally scarce hoary rockrose and Nottingham catch y can be found.
 Several orchids are to be found including early purple orchid, pyramidal orchid, and green winged orchid.
 An interesting plant which has not recently been found on the hill, is ivy broomrape.
 It has no green colouring and is parasitic on the roots of ivy.There are also some uncommon shrubs and trees on the hill, such as spindle, yew, juniper and spurge laurel.